Poetic Justice (soundtrack)

 Music from the Motion Picture Poetic Justice is the soundtrack to John Singleton's 1993 film Poetic Justice.
-It was released on June 29, 1993, through Epic Soundtrax, and consisted of a blend of hip hop and R&B music.
+It was released on June 29, 1993 through Epic Soundtrax and consisted of a blend of hip-hop and R&B music.
 The album peaked at number 23 on the Billboard 200 chart in the United States and was certified Gold by the Recording Industry Association of America on August 25, 1993.

-Three charting singles were released from the album: "Indo Smoke" by Mista Grimm, "Get It Up" by TLC, and "Call Me a Mack" by Usher Raymond, the latter of which was Usher's first official appearance on a song at the age of 14.
+Three charting singles were released from the album: "Indo Smoke" by Mista Grimm, "Get It Up" by TLC and "Call Me a Mack" by Usher, the latter of which was Usher's first official appearance on a song at the age of 14.

 The soundtrack also has the Stevie Wonder song "Never Dreamed You'd Leave in Summer", a track that was originally on his 1971 Motown Records album Where I'm Coming From.
 The song "Definition of a Thug Nigga", recorded by Tupac Shakur for the film, later appeared on his 1997 posthumous album R U Still Down?
 (Remember Me).